 The original chandeliers were gas.
-These modern reproductions are to look like the previous gas versions.
-After the fire, we found the original gas pipe in the rafters that fed the original gas fixtures.
+The chandeliers were adapted for electricity in the late 1880s.
+These modern reproductions are to look like the previous gas versions with the electric adaptation.
+After the fire, we found the original gas pipe within roof that fed the original gas fixtures.

-In the late 1800's, people thought that air flow helped prevent tuberculosis.
+In the late 1800's, a popular thought was that air flow helped prevent tuberculosis.
 The building was originally equipped with a vent at the top of the building.
-We restored to a newer style exhaust fan and replicated the vent that was originally at the top of the roof, since the previous one was removed.
+We restored to a new exhaust fan and replicated the vent that was originally at the top of the roof, including the green glass globe, since the previous one was removed decades earlier.

 The building had a single wood stove to heat the sanctuary.
 This modern reproduction shows an example of what likely would be there.
 The vent pipe went up to a brick flue and out the chimney.